-Do you have one of the 10 best credit cards of March 2021? - CNN Underscored
+Do you have one of the 10 best credit cards of May 2021? - CNN Underscored

 Best sign-up bonus

-Why it’s great in one sentence: The Chase Sapphire Preferred offers 60,000 bonus points when you spend $4,000 on purchases in the first three months after you open the account, and the points can be redeemed for travel via Chase Ultimate Rewards, or in other eligible categories using the card’s “Pay Yourself Back tool for 1.25 cents per point through April 30, 2021.
+Why it’s great in one sentence: The Chase Sapphire Preferred offers 80,000 bonus points plus a $50 statement credit at grocery stores when you spend $4,000 on purchases in the first three months after you open the account, and the points can be redeemed for travel via Chase Ultimate Rewards, or in other eligible categories using the card’s “Pay Yourself Back tool for 1.25 cents per point through September 30, 2021.

 This card is right for: People with larger than average travel and/or dining expenses who want to redeem their credit card rewards for travel.